An anachronism in red

 In the summer of 2018 Lindsay began evolving from a ground performer in the circus to an aerialist, training in flying trapeze and beginning silks and lyra.
 For videos of her trapeze progress, visit her instagram by clicking the pink icon at the bottom of the page!

 Besides theatre and circus, Lindsay has a deep love of punk, glam, and hard rock of the 60s, 70s, and 80s.
-When not at work ushering on Broadway or in rehearsal, she can usually be found reading classic rock biographies or listening to vintage Bowie or Zeppelin records.
+When not at work ushering on Broadway or in rehearsal, she can usually be found reading books on social justice, practicing guitar, or listening to vintage Bowie or Zeppelin records.
 She is also a tarot reader and is deepening her knowledge of astrology to offer a fuller range of intuitive readings to the public.